mi4c/Posh3d_cube_ball/README.md

 This is just my test how to do some 3D graphics with powershell...
 And to get more familiar with powershell classes.
 Currently I need to deep dive and try to understand more about quaternion, that I get my cam3 mouse look working better.

-Issue: Ball movement is now currently broken, I fixed issue with camera 2 that script doesn't crash when moving camera.
-Now I need to figure out how to do that with the ball also.

 Move ball with keys up,down,left,right

-Look ball up and down with keys t,g in camera3
+Mouselook in camera 2, the ball turns also the camera lookdirection

-This is now currently also broken: Move skycam with keys w,s,a,d
+Move skycam with keys w,s,a,d

 zoomin/out skycam keys r,f

 Change camera view num keys 1,2,3

-Cam1 skycam
-- maybe i'll try to transfer this camera under mouse control and change ball movent keys to wsad keys.

-cam2 ball movement cam
-- Doesn't anymore break the code

-cam3 is about to be discarded later...
-Currently no value.

 ![fun1](/Screenshots/fun1.PNG)
 ![fun2](/Screenshots/fun2.PNG)